ntlinh16/cloudal/examples/provision/README.md

 python provision_gke.py --system_config_file cloudal/examples/provisioning_config_files/provisioning_config_gke.yaml
 ```

 The `provision_gke.py` script checks if the required clusters existed or not.
-If not, it creates clusters that is described in `provisioning_config_gke.yaml` file: cluter _test-1_ with 4 nodes in data center _europe-west3-a_, and cluter _test-2_ with 3 nodes in _us-central1-a_.
+If not, it creates clusters that is described in `provisioning_config_gke.yaml` file: cluster _test-1_ with 4 nodes in data center _europe-west3-a_, and cluster _test-2_ with 3 nodes in _us-central1-a_.

 With GKE, all the provisioned clusters are kept alive until you deleted it, so that remember to delete your provision to release the resources (and not losing money) after finishing your testing.